 Dragonfly species in Monmouthshire: Southern Migrant Hawker

-There are four records of Southern Migrant Hawker (Aeshna affinis) in Monmouthshire.
-The first two occurring in summer 2019, and the third and fourth occurring in August 2023.
-Three were males, but the first of the 2023 individuals was a female of the blue morph, which had not previously been recorded in Britain.
+There are five records of Southern Migrant Hawker (Aeshna affinis) in Monmouthshire.
+The first two occurring in summer 2019, the third and fourth occurring in August 2023, and the fifth comprising a series of sightings over an extended period in 2024.
+Most were males, but the first of the 2023 individuals was a female of the blue morph.
 The records are as follows:

 1. A male at Green Pool, Llandegfedd reservoir, from 13 to 24 August 2019.
 An account by Gavin Vella, the finder can be read here.